-When it comes to the radio controlled hobby, what is really exciting is the wide variety of vehicles that one can enjoy.
-But how do you really choose the truck or car that really suits your aspirations?
+When it comes to the radio-controlled hobby, what is really exciting is the wide variety of vehicles that one can enjoy.
+But how do you really choose the RC truck or an RC car that really suits your aspirations?
 Well, the choice is yours to make!

 Important Questions to Ask Yourself

 When buying an RC car, truck or buggy for yourself, there are three important questions that you need to ask yourself: whether the car is nitro powered or electric powered; Whether it is a kit or a ready to run unit; And whether it supports off-road driving or on-road driving.
 Let’s try and find answers to each one of these questions one by one.

 Nitro powered or Electric RC car

 We suggest you to begin by purchasing an electric RC car or truck.
 They are cheaper, produce little to no noise, user-friendly and need less maintenance in contrast to nitro-powered RC cars.
 But if you are more inclined towards buying a car with a real engine, then nitro is the way to go.
 It is the most popular genre of RC vehicles out there and you can find numerous nitro-powered RC vehicles that are designed specifically for novices.
 The choice between a nitro-powered or electric RC car will eventually go on to influence your decision whether you should be looking for a kit or a ready to run unit.